 Attachment parenting isn’t extreme, and nursing a three-year-old isn’t extreme.
 It’s just not very common in the U.S, and just because some people aren’t familiar with attachment parenting doesn’t make it a wrong choice.

 I’m glad about this cover and the story but wish it wasn’t about shock value and instead about educating people about AP.
 It’s about time that people realize the benefits of extended breastfeeding and attachment parenting.

-I nursed my son until he was 5 1/2.
+I nursed my son for a loooong time.
 I wasn’t doing it in public, I wasn’t bothering anyone, and he was down to nursing three minutes a night but he was still getting all the health benefits of breast milk.

 Nursing him that long is not something I planned to do, believe me, but I’ve done the research and there is zero evidence that it could in any way be harmful — in fact the health benefits of extended breastfeeding for child and mom are amazing (much lower risk of certain cancers, diabetes…).

 People need to get educated more before they judge moms who chose attachment parenting and are okay with letting kids self-wean.

 Unless you have experience with it yourself, you can’t judge a mom who nurses an older child or chooses to share her bed (bed sharing/co-sleeping) or wear her child a lot in slings or wraps (baby wearing).
 What’s the harm in it?
 Attachment parenting is practiced all over the world because it works for many families.

 Kids don’t just turn three over night, it’s a very slow, natural progression, and the breastfeeding adjusts and changes with the needs of the child if the mom is willing and able to adjust with it.

 I was able to stay and work at home, was always available, never minded the frequent nursing, and I never had supply issues in all these years.
 That and the fact that I didn’t have another child contributed to my son nursing for as long as he did.